Appledystopia: Independent Technology News

 Recalibration of the battery health reporting system was not successful.
 An Apple Authorized Service Provider can replace the battery free of charge to restore full performance and capacity.
 More about service options…

 Of course, you can still calibrate your iPhone battery by following the steps in this article.
-I have a brand new iPhone 14 Pro Max, and I calibrated the battery about a week after unboxing.
+I have a year old iPhone 14 Pro Max, and I manually calibrated the battery about a week after unboxing.
 It appears to have extended battery life significantly.
-Apart from this first-time calibration, I top off my phone as needed, performing calibration only every 1-3 months.
+Apart from this first-time calibration, I top off my phone as needed, performing calibration every 1-3 months.
 I usually do it a few weeks after installing a major iOS update.

 ^ top